 The Importance of “All Day” in Kitchen Operations

 It’s no secret that restaurant kitchens can be really busy, especially at lunch and dinner times.
-With so many orders going through the station, communicating clearly and ensuring everyone knows the exact number of orders being prepared is crucial.
+With so many orders going through the station, clear and efficient communication is essential to keep operations running smoothly and ensure every dish is prepared correctly.
+This is where “All Day” comes in handy when it comes to kitchen operations.

 Other Essential Kitchen Terms

-When an item from the menu has been 86ed, it means the kitchen has completely run out of it.
-It’s used to communicate this problem with servers and ensure they take no more orders of that specific item.
+When an item from the menu has been “86-ed,” it means the kitchen has completely run out of that particular item.
+It’s used to communicate this problem with the Servers and ensure they take no more orders of that specific item.

 You can often hear kitchen workers use this shout when carrying a full tray of food or a rack of glassware.

-In the kitchen environment, “covers” is used to indicate the number of people being served in the dining room.
+In a kitchen setting, “Covers” is used to indicate the number of people being served in the dining room.
 The number of “covers” helps Chefs and Restaurant Managers determine what the next shift will be like.

-It can also be used to make projections on how many orders will be served and ensure there are enough ingredients in the kitchen stock.
+It can also be used to make projections for how many orders and ensure there are enough ingredients in the kitchen stock.

 When a dish has been prepared incorrectly or there’s something else wrong with it, it’s a “dead plate”.
 This term tells Servers that they shouldn’t take it to customers.